Patna: Civic administration

 The civic administration of Patna is run by several government agencies and has overlapping structural divisions.
-At least five administrative definitions of the city are available; listed in ascending order of area, those are: Patna division, Patna district (also the Patna Police area), the Patna Metropolitan Region (also known as Patna Planning area), "Greater Patna" or PRDA area, which adds to the PMC area a few areas just adjacent to it and Patna Municipal Corporation area.
+At least five administrative definitions of the city are available; listed in ascending order of area: Patna division, Patna district (also the Patna Police area), the Patna Metropolitan Region (also known as Patna Planning area), "Greater Patna" or PRDA area, which adds to the PMC a few areas just adjacent to it and Patna Municipal Corporation area.

 The Patna Municipal Corporation, or PMC, oversees and manages the civic infrastructure of the city's 75 wards, which accommodates a population of 1.7 million as per 2011 Census.
-The municipal corporation consists of democratically elected members, each ward elects a Councillor to the PMC.
+The municipal corporation consists of democratically elected members; each ward elects a Councillor to the PMC.
 The PMC is in charge of the civic and infrastructure needs of the metropolis.

 As Patna's apex body, the corporation discharges its functions through the mayor-in-council, which comprises a mayor, a deputy mayor, and other elected members of the PMC.
 The Mayor is usually chosen through indirect election by the councillors from among themselves.
 The functions of the PMC include water supply, drainage and sewerage, sanitation, solid waste management, street lighting, and building regulation.